hashicorp/terraform-provider-cohesity/README.md

 - virtual_ips - (Required, set of strings) The virtauls IPs for the new cluster
 - operation_timeout - (Optional, int) The time to wait in minutes for cluster creation or destruction.
 The default value is **120 minutes**
 - virtual_ip_hostname - (Required, string) The virtual IP hostname
-- node_configs - (Required, block) node_configs is a block within the configuration to configure the nodes in the cluster.
-The block can be repeated to configure multiple nodes in the cluster.
-Each block supports the following:
-   - node_ip - (Required, string) IP address of the node
+- node_ips - (Required, set of strings) IP addresses of the nodes in the cluster
-   - node_id - (Required, int) Id for this node

 #### Attributes Reference
 The following attributes are exported: